Skip to main content

 Testing the connector

 To access the Unified API, include your Grand Central subscription key in the request header.
 If you don’t have a key, contact the Grand Central team to request one.
+Test the API using the Postman collection.

 Webhook registration: To process asynchronous updates, register your environment callback URL in your Dataverse webhook configuration.